Nyayabrata01/Intello-AI-/README.md

 # Intello AI - Adaptive Reasoning & Intelligence Assistant
 A sophisticated AI-powered assistant built with Next.js and powered by multiple LLM providers including Groq, Gemini, OpenAI, and Claude.
-RADHIKA adapts to different modes of interaction, providing specialized assistance for productivity, wellness, learning, creative tasks, and even acts as your GenZ bestie!
+Intello AI adapts to different modes of interaction, providing specialized assistance for productivity, wellness, learning, creative tasks, and even acts as your GenZ bestie!